California Golden Bears: Bowling (discontinued)

 Men's bowling was a varsity-level intercollegiate sport at the University of California in the 1970s and won a national championship in 1979, governed by the ABC (now the U.S. Bowling Congress).

 Crew

 Crew (rowing) has a long and storied history as the oldest sport at the university, beginning with the formation of the University of California Boat Club in 1875.
 Competitive racing as known today began in 1893.
+In 1928, 1932, and 1948, Cal crews won gold at the Olympics while representing the United States.